Gas outflows in two recently quenched galaxies at z = 4 and 7: Methods

-Once the systemic redshift was determined, we simultaneously modeled NIRCam and WFC3 photometry and the combined NIRSpec grating data using Bagpipes \citep{carnall_2018,carnall_2020}.
-We adopted \cite{bruzual_2003} SPS models, the parameterization of the dust attenuation law in \cite{salim_2018} (with fixed UV bump amplitude, $B=1$, and slope deviation from a \citealt{calzetti_2000} law, $\delta=-0.2$, for a shape similar to that in \citealt{kriek_2013}), and a default \cite{kroupa_2002} IMF.
-We adopted a double-power law SFH, which offers enough flexibility to capture a fast rise and decline of the SFR in the past.
-We fixed the value of the stellar velocity dispersion to $\sigma_\star=252$ \kms.
-The adopted priors and their shapes are collected in Table \ref{tab:priors} and shown in Figure \ref{app:fig:priors}.
+Once the systemic redshift was determined, we simultaneously modeled NIRCam and WFC3 photometry and the combined NIRSpec grating data using \textsc{Bagpipes} \citep{carnall_2018,carnall_2020}.
+We masked spectral regions potentially contaminated by the absorption of the interstellar medium (iron and magnesium lines in the rest-frame UV, the calcium and sodium doublets in the optical).
+We adopted \cite{bruzual_2003} stellar population synthesis models, the parameterization of the dust attenuation law in \citet[with fixed UV bump amplitude, $B=1$, and slope deviation from a \citealt{calzetti_2000} law, $\delta=-0.2$, for a shape similar to that in \citealt{kriek_2013}]{salim_2018}, and a default \cite{kroupa_2002} initial mass function (IMF).
+We adopted a double-power law star formation history (SFH), which offers enough flexibility to capture a fast rise and decline of the star formation rate (SFR) in the past.
+We fixed the value of the stellar velocity dispersion to $\sigma_\star=255$ \kms.
+The adopted priors and their shapes are collected in Table \ref{tab:priors} and shown in Fig. \ref{app:fig:priors}.

-The fitted data and best model are shown in Figure \ref{fig:sed_snhope}, while we report best-fit parameters of interest in Table \ref{tab:results}.
+The fitted data and best model are shown in Fig. \ref{fig:sed_snhope}, while we report best-fit parameters of interest in Table \ref{tab:results}.
 A corner plot with the posterior distributions of such parameters is shown in Appendix \ref{app:fig:corner}.
-We tested these results against the use of looser priors, different parameterizations of the SFHs (e.g., lognormal, delayed $\tau$-models), and a different code \citep[Fast++,][]{schreiber_2018b}.
+We tested these results against the use of looser priors, different parameterizations of the SFHs (e.g., lognormal and delayed $\tau$-models), and a different code \citep[Fast++;][]{schreiber_2018b}.
 We also attempted to model the photometry, grating, and PRISM independently or combined.
 Finally, we explored the effect of the imposed priors on the final estimates of interesting physical quantities at test.
-We found the best-fit estimates to be consistent across this range of tests and robust against the choice of the priors.\\
+We found the best-fit estimates to be consistent across this range of tests and robust against the choice of the priors.
+Predictably, the range of parameter estimates obtained under different assumptions is larger than what implied by the statistical uncertainties with a single set of priors and premises (see \citealt{pacifici_2023} for a comparative study of systematic effects in spectral energy distribution modeling).
+As an example, these tests provide \mstar\ estimates varying within a $\sim0.2$ dex range encompassing our fiducial values in Table \ref{tab:results}.\\